Electric Castle: EC 5 - 2017

-Deadmau5, Franz Ferdinand, Zedd, Alt-J, Paul van Dyk, Moderat, Nero, Duke Dumont and many others.
+Deadmau5, Franz Ferdinand, Zedd, Alt-J, Paul van Dyk, Moderat, Nero, Duke Dumont, Noisia, Trentemøller, House of Pain and many others.

 EC 6 - 2018

 The sixth edition of Electric Castle (EC6) took place between July 18–22.
 Held under the "Meet me at the Castle" motto, EC6 continued the festival's expansion with a 30% increase on the festival grounds and covered structures for more than 25.000 people.